Ongoing seminar

 Interdisciplinarity between the humanities and social sciences and the life and environmental sciences: obstacles and drivers

-Speaker: Jérémy Rollin is a contract professor and researcher in sociology at the Faculty of Medicine of the University of Montpellier.
+Speaker: Jérémy Rollin is a contract faculty member and researcher in sociology at the University of Montpellier’s School of Medicine.

-This presentation aims to shed light on the tensions associated with so-called "intersectoral" interdisciplinarity between the humanities and social sciences (HSS, mainly anthropology, sociology, and geography in this case) and the life and environmental sciences (LES, mainly entomology, parasitology, epidemiology, biology-ecology, and genetics in this case).
-Why, despite the interest of both LSE and HSS actors in interdisciplinarity, are there few effective collaborations within projects?
-This presentation is based on a sociological study conducted within an interdisciplinary scientific community on "infectious risks and vectors."
+This presentation aims to shed light on the tensions associated with so-called “intersectoral” interdisciplinarity between the Humanities and Social Sciences (HSS, primarily anthropology, sociology, and geography in this context) and the Life and Environmental Sciences (LES, primarily entomology, parasitology, epidemiology, biology-ecology, and genetics in this context).
+Why, despite the interest of both BSE and HSS stakeholders in interdisciplinarity, are few effective collaborations established within projects?
+This presentation draws on a sociological study conducted within an interdisciplinary scientific community focused on “infectious risks and vectors.”

-Speakers: Élodie Giroux, philosopher of science at Lyon III University, and Yohan Fayet, junior professor of geography and urban planning at Clermont Auvergne University/UMR Territoires
+Speakers: Élodie Giroux, philosopher of science at the University of Lyon III, and Yohan Fayet, assistant professor of geography and regional planning at the University of Clermont Auvergne/UMR Territoires

-Health and environmental issues in the face of ignorance and public inaction
+Health and environmental challenges in the face of public ignorance and inaction

-Speaker: Emmanuel Henry, political scientist and sociologist, professor at Paris Dauphine-PSL University and researcher at the Interdisciplinary Research Institute in Social Sciences (IRISSO, CNRS, INRAE).
-His work focuses on the role of science and expertise in shaping public issues and public policy, with a particular interest in health and environmental risks, including those related to work.
-He is co-author of Residues: Thinking Through Chemical Environments ( Rutgers University Press, 2021) and has also recently published La fabrique des non-problèmes.
-Ou comment éviter que la politique s’en mêle (Presses de Sciences Po, 2021).
+Speaker: Emmanuel Henry, political scientist and sociologist, professor at Paris Dauphine-PSL University and researcher at the Institute for Interdisciplinary Research in the Social Sciences (IRISSO, CNRS, INRAE).
+His work focuses on the role of science and expertise in the construction of public issues and public policy, with a particular interest in health and environmental risks, including those related to the workplace.
+He is notably the co-author of *Residues: Thinking Through Chemical Environments* ( Rutgers University Press, 2021) and has also recently published *La fabrique des non-problèmes: Ou comment éviter que la politique s’en mêle* (Presses de Sciences Po, 2021).

-Does it make sense to talk about all exhibitions?
+Does it make sense to talk about all the exhibitions?

 Speaker: Gilles Moutot, October 2024.
-He is a lecturer in philosophy in the Department of Humanities and Social Sciences at the Faculty of Medicine of Montpellier-Nîmes and a member of the Center for Political and Social Studies (CEPEL, UMR 5112, University of Montpellier/CNRS).
-His research focuses on the historical epistemology of life sciences and medicine, drawing on perspectives developed by Georges Canguilhem and Michel Foucault, among others.
+He is a lecturer in philosophy in the Department of Humanities and Social Sciences at the Montpellier-Nîmes Faculty of Medicine and a member of the Center for Political and Social Studies (CEPEL, UMR 5112, University of Montpellier / CNRS).
+His research focuses on the historical epistemology of the life sciences and medicine, drawing on perspectives developed notably by Georges Canguilhem and Michel Foucault.

 Interview with Gilles Moutot